 1. On page 7, from line 2, after "12." to omit "Once the marine spatial framework and marine area plans have been approved by the Ministerial Committee, the Minister must publish—" and to substitute the following:

-"(1) Any marine spatial framework and marine area plans that have been approved by the Ministerial Committee, must be tabled by the Minister, in Parliament for consideration by the relevant Parliamentary Committee, before publication thereof in the Gazette.
+"(1) Any marine spatial framework and marine area plans that have been approved by the Ministerial Committee, must be tabled by the Minister in Parliament for consideration by the relevant Parliamentary Committee, before publication thereof in the Gazette.

 (2) After the marine spatial framework and marine area plans have been tabled in Parliament and considered by the relevant Parliamentary Committee as contemplated in subsection (1), the Minister must publish—".